Time correlations in KPZ models with diffusive initial conditions: Introduction and main results

-The reliance of our arguments on the integrable nature of the models is rather weak, we rely only on the curvature of the limit shape and the one point moderate deviation estimates for the point-to-point free energy (last passage time in the zero temperature setting).
-For the zero temperature set-up, the one point estimates can be obtained either by analysis of Fredholm determinant formulae \cite{BFP12} (see also \cite{inc_up, inc_low, BXX01} for similar estimates in Poissonian and Geometric LPP) or using random matrix methods \cite{led-rid-2021}.
+Furthermore, the reliance of our arguments on the integrable nature of the models is rather weak, and this in turn, has enabled us to study a broad spectrum of diffusive initial conditions.
+We rely only on the curvature of the limit shape and the one-point moderate deviation estimates for the point-to-point free energy (last passage time in the zero temperature setting).
+For the zero temperature set-up, the one-point estimates can be obtained either by analysis of Fredholm determinant formulae \cite{BFP12} (see also \cite{inc_up, inc_low, BXX01} for similar estimates in Poissonian and Geometric LPP) or using random matrix methods \cite{led-rid-2021}.
 More recently, these estimates have been obtained using softer stationary LPP/ coupling techniques \cite{cgm_low_up, rtail1}.
 For various positive temperature models, including the inverse-gamma polymer, these have recently been obtained in \cite{bas-sep-she-23, Emr-Jan-Xie-22-, OC_tail, Lan-Sos-22-a-} using the stationary polymer techniques; as far as we know these are the only moderate deviation results in the positive temperature discrete or semi-discrete models established so far; similar results are also known for the KPZ equation using Gibbsian line ensemble techniques (see, e.g.\ \cite{CG20}).
 Using these estimates, the time correlation in point-to-point inverse-gamma polymer (i.e., droplet initial condition) has been studied in \cite{bas-sep-she-23} by the current authors together with Sepp{\"a}l{\"a}inen and the same exponents as described above were obtained.
 Although the exponents are the same, and the ingredients are broadly similar, the arguments in this paper are largely different from \cite{bas-sep-she-23} for the case $r/n\ll 1$.
-The contributing factor to the correlation in both cases are the same in the $r/n\to 1$ regime, and the arguments are rather similar.
+As mentioned before, the contributing factors to the correlation in both cases are the same in the $r/n\to 1$ regime, and the arguments are rather similar.
 The main technical contribution of this paper is in the estimates in the $r\ll n$ regime.
 When $r\ll n$, although the correlation in both the droplet and ``diffusive" initial conditions decay like $(r/n)^{1/3}$; the mechanisms are very different.
 In the former case, the correlation comes from the fluctuation in the bulk weights in the region between the lines $x+y=0$ and $x+y=2r$ while in the latter case, the primary contribution to the correlation is the fluctuation of the initial condition.
 Establishing this requires a different set of geometric arguments which is the heart of the new technical content of this paper.
 Notice that we work here in the annealed setting, that is we also average over the initial condition; one would expect a much smaller correlation (for $r\ll n$) for a fixed realization of the initial condition; see \cite{timecorrflat} for a discussion regarding this.